A prime decomposition theorem for string links in a thickened surface: Introduction

 Our goal is to prove a prime decomposition theorem for string links on $n \geq 1$ strands in $\Sigma \times I$, where $\Sigma$ is a compact orientable surface with (maybe) non-empty boundary.
-Namely, in Theorem~\ref{theorem:Main} we prove that a non-braid string link $\ell \subset \Sigma \times I$ can be written in the form $\ell =\ell_1 \# \ldots \# \ell_m$, where $\ell_j,j=1,\ldots,m,$ is prime string link defined up to braid-equivalence, and the decomposition is unique up to permuting the order of factors in its right-hand side (precise definitions of all used terms are given below in Section~\ref{sec:Preliminaries}).
+Namely, in Theorem~\ref{theorem:Main} we prove that a non-braid string link $\ell \subset \Sigma \times I$ can be written in the form $\ell =\ell_1 \# \ldots \# \ell_m$, where $\ell_j,j=1,\ldots,m,$ is prime string link defined up to braid equivalence, and the decomposition is unique up to possibly permuting the order of factors in its right-hand side (precise definitions of all of these terms are given below in Section~\ref{sec:Preliminaries}).
 This theorem is a generalization of an analogous result proved in~\cite{BlairBurkeKoytcheff} for the particular case when $\Sigma$ is $D^2$ and $n=2$.
 However, it is necessary to note that the authors in the aforementioned paper described the center of the monoid of $2$-string links in $D^2 \times I$.
 With this result they give a precise answer to the question on which factors in the decomposition can be permuted.
 Also, we would like to mention a prime decomposition theorem for long virtual knots~\cite{Chrisman13}.
 This theorem covers the case of $1$-strand string links in (annulus)$\times I$.
 The case is well studied because it is one of the possible interpretations of knotoids proposed by Turaev~\cite{Turaev2012}.
+In particular, Turaev in this work describes the center of the semigroup of knotoids.
+In the general case, the structure of the center of the string link monoid remains unknown.

 The paper is organized as follows.
 Section~\ref{sec:Preliminaries} gives all the necessary definitions and using notation.
 In Section~\ref{sec:MainTheorem} we formulate Theorem~\ref{theorem:Main}, which is our main result, and then give a few comments concerning the theorem.
 In Section~\ref{sec:DiamondLemma} we briefly review the Diamond lemma, which plays an essential role in our proof of Theorem~\ref{theorem:Main}.
 Section~\ref{sec:ProofOfMainTheorem} gives the proof of Theorem~\ref{theorem:Main}.